 Who will remember to update my website?

-A few things to consider before you decide to use open source software.
+A few things to consider before deciding to use open source software...

 Let me make this clear right from the start, I am not saying that open source solutions are insecure, or that they are less secure than proprietary software.
 That's a debate I will stay out of and it's irrelevant to this article.
 Today I just want to point out some things you may like to consider before you choose the open source solution instead of the proprietary one.